 Model what dilution will look like for different options

 Do the math.
-Some business owners look at the potential cash flow increase from an equity offering, but they fail to calculate the impact on existing shareholders.
+Some business owners look at the potential cash flow increase from an equity offering, but they fail to consider how this will affect the company's equity multiplier and the impact it will have on existing shareholders.
 Those who buy stock in your company are among your greatest resources.
 Give them the consideration they deserve by mitigating their potential loss from dilution.

 One of the tools you’ll need for this step is a fully diluted cap table.
 This will show you the total number of outstanding shares, including the totals for each option if they are exercised.
 Incorporate these numbers into your dilution model so you fully understand the impact of issuing new common stock or offering stock options to new employees or partners.